 From time to time, the Board of Directors has authorized the repurchase of shares of the Company's outstanding common stock.
-These purchases are made in the over-the-counter market (NASDAQ) and/or through large block transactions at such repurchase price as the officers deem appropriate and desirable on behalf of the Company.
+These purchases are made in the over-the-counter market (NASDAQ) and/or through block transactions at such repurchase price as the officers deem appropriate and desirable on behalf of the Company.
 All shares repurchased by the Company are canceled and returned to the status of authorized but unissued shares of common stock.
-During 2006, the Company repurchased 22,733 shares of common stock for an aggregate repurchase price of \$526,000 or an average price of \$23.14 per share.
-During 2005 and 2004 there were no repurchases of common stock.
-As of December 31, 2006, 1,977,267 shares remain authorized for repurchase.
+During 2007 and 2006, the Company repurchased 797,643 and 22,733 shares of common stock for an aggregate repurchase price of \$20,188,000 and \$526,000 or an average price of \$25.31 and \$23.14 per share, respectively.
+During 2005 there were no repurchases of common stock.
+As of December 31, 2007, a total of 1,179,624 shares remain authorized for repurchase.